digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/lnav-in-cn.rst

 ::

-   ``:reset-session``
+   :reset-session
-   ``:filter-in 835a02159672310b58c2b106b482654d``
+   :filter-in 835a02159672310b58c2b106b482654d

-This shows all log entries across all the containers that handled this request.
+Now, you can view all log entries across any containers that handled this request.

 .. image:: /images_lnav/lnav-trace-id.png
    :alt: lnav trace id